Asian American Psychologist

 Why I Started My Practice

 The other problem during this time was that I wasn’t doing the work that was really calling to me.
 I knew I didn’t want to be a generalist who sees anybody who happens to call in because in therapy, a good fit is everything.
 I knew I was a good fit for some people and not for others.
-I knew that when I worked with AAPI clients, I felt energized and was in a flow state in session.
-It meant so much to me to validate and normalize the complex experiences my AAPI clients shared with me.
+I knew that when I worked with AANHPI clients, I felt energized and was in a flow state in session.
+It meant so much to me to validate and normalize the complex experiences my AANHPI clients shared with me.
 But leaving a “good job” with great benefits and a pension is not an easy thing to do.
 Starting a private practice on your own is scary and uncertain.
-Like many children of immigrants, I was raised to play things safe and view life from the lens of scarcity.
+Like many children of immigrants, I was raised to prioritize safety and view life from the lens of scarcity.
 In my journey, however, I’ve come to believe that risks are often worth taking, especially when our self-actualization is at stake.
 In this sense, this private practice embodies not just my adventurous spirit but also the wisdom of putting myself first.

 Therapy Approaches I Use